-After two years of still incomplete research, the picture appears to be quite different.
-The NHS at national and regional level did sell the Cemetery, and appears to have ignored or not consulted with the local Calderstones Hospital management and staff in arranging that sale.
+After three years of still incomplete research, the picture appears to be quite different.
+The NHS at national and regional level, did sell the Cemetery, and appears to have ignored or not consulted with the local Calderstones Hospital management and staff in arranging that sale.

-However, contrary to what was claimed, the NHS at regional level was concerned about the future of both the Calderstones and Brockhall Hospital cemeteries.
-Both those hospitals were scheduled to close as their occupants were being resettled into community facilities across the North West as part of the move to Care in the Community.
+However, contrary to what was claimed, the NHS, at regional level was very concerned about the future of both the Calderstones and Brockhall Hospital cemeteries.
+Both those hospitals were scheduled to close and their occupants, sometimes referred to as patients, were being resettled into community facilities across the North- West as part of the move to Care in the Community.

 The resettlement programme, was a huge logistical challenge which was led by the Regional Health Authority with Department of Health oversight.
 In essence, it required the efficient transfer of resources and responsibilities from the Hospitals to the District Health Authorities and Local Authorities who would assume responsibility for future care provision.

 As part of that transfer of responsibility, the Regional Health Authority was routinely transferring staffing and capital resources from central to local commissioners.
 Most of these transfers would involve the establishment and funding of new accommodation and support packages, which were to be set against the savings of running down, closing and then decommissioning the hospital wards at Calderstones and Brockhall.